RAINDANCE

 Storyteller:

 Stories and the people in them are true inspiration.
 A band of musicians gather together as family, known as Raindance.
-Their famous and well known guitar player is Bobby Sugaree, they call "Sugarfree".
-His closest friends call him Sundance.
+Their famous and well known guitar player is Bobby Sugaree, he calls himself "Sugarfree".
+His family calls him Sundance.
 The Purple Sage is riding with Bobby Sugaree in San Francisco who suggests they stop for tea.
-Bobby puts on a hat and sunglasses and they walk into a busy bakery and there are two counter chairs together available, and they sit down there.
+Sugaree puts on a hat and sunglasses and they walk into a busy bakery and there are two counter chairs together available, and they sit down there.
 They order tea.
-Suddenly, Bobbyīs hit song "Around and Around" plays on the loudspeakers, and as soon as someone spots him, the whispers and pointing begin.
+Suddenly, Sugareeīs hit song "Around and Around" plays on the loudspeakers, and as soon as someone spots him, the whispers and pointing begin.
 They notice at one table are the clique known as The Gypsy Women.
 They are the only ones who get up and dance in the bakery aisle.
-There are seven of them, and The Sage points them out and ask Bobby if he recognizes them as the dancers in his audience.
+There are seven of them, and The Sage points them out and ask Sugaree if he recognizes them as the dancers in his audience.

 Sirens of Titan